- Budget and Finance

 - Professional Development

-Our mission is to increase access and advance student diversity, by recruiting high achieving, motivated first-year and transfer students to the nation’s preeminent public liberal arts college.
+Our mission is to increase access and advance student diversity by recruiting high achieving, motivated first-year and transfer students to one of the nation’s preeminent public liberal arts colleges.

 We encourage high school students to participate in U-M summer programs to gain exposure to the university, Ann Arbor, and different fields of study.
-In particular, we partner with the Michigan Math & Science Scholars program, Earth Camp, Telluride Association Sophomore Seminars, and the Telluride Association Summer Program.
+In particular, we partner with the Michigan Math & Science Scholars program, Earth Camp, D-RISE, Aspirnaut, Telluride Association Sophomore Seminars and Telluride Association Summer Program, and others.

 All U-M admitted first-year students are invited to attend this one-day program with their parents to learn more about the University and help them to decide if U-M is where they would like to attend college.
-The program is offered over 20 times, January through April.
-LSA admits attend a multimedia presentation to learn more about LSA, followed by opportunities to visit Honors, Residential College, the Michigan Learning Communities, Science Learning Center, Language Resource Center, Comprehensive Studies Program, or observe a class.
+The program is offered over 20 times, February through April.
+LSA admits attend a multimedia presentation to learn more about LSA, followed by opportunities to visit Honors, Residential College, the Michigan Learning Communities, LSA Opportunity Hub, Science Learning Center, Language Resource Center, Comprehensive Studies Program, UROP, or observe a class.

 We host webinars for admitted transfer students to provide additional information and answer questions prior to Transfer Orientation.

-Admitted first-year students may call in on Wednesday nights in April to speak with an LSA academic advisor prior to making their enrollment decision on May 1.
+Admitted first-year students may call in on specific nights in April to speak with an LSA academic advisor prior to making their enrollment decision on May 1.

-To help bridge the digital divide and improve recruitment and retention, select admitted students with financial need are loaned a new laptop to use during their undergraduate career.
+To help bridge the digital divide and improve recruitment and retention, select LSA admitted first-year and transfer students with financial need are provided a new Mac Laptop.
+Note: this program will begin expanding next year to include students from other U-M Colleges/Schools.